Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local and global Shimura varieties

 \subsection{Globalization}

-In this subsection assume $K/\bb Q_p$ is unramified.
-By a simple application of Krasner's lemma and weak approximation theorem (see, for example, \cite[Lemma 6.2.1]{Art13}, \cite[Theorem F.1]{C-Z24}), we may choose a CM or total real number field $F_1\subset \bb C$ with maximal totally real subfield $F\subset F_1$, together with distinct rational primes $p, q$ inert in $F_1$, such that
+In this subsection, assume that $K/\bb Q_p$ is unramified.
+Let $G$ be one of the quasisplit reductive groups over $K$ defined in \S\ref{theogirneidnis}, and we adopt the notation there.
+By a simple application of Krasner's lemma and the weak approximation theorem (see, for example, \cite[Lemma 6.2.1]{Art13}, \cite[Theorem F.1]{C-Z24}), we may choose a CM or totally real number field $F_1\subset \bb C$ with maximal totally real subfield $F\subset F_1$, together with distinct rational primes $p, q, r$, such that \begin{itemize} \item $p, q$ are inert in $F_1$, \item